Emory Parnell

 Emory Parnell (December 29, 1892 – June 22, 1979) was an American vaudeville performer and actor who appeared in over 250 films in his 36-year career.

 Early years

-Born in St. Paul, Minnesota, Parnell trained as a musician at Morningside College, a Methodist institution in Sioux City, Iowa.
+Parnell was born in St. Paul, Minnesota.
 He spent eight months in the Arctic in 1929, looking for gold in that area's wastelands.
 He also worked as a telegrapher.

 Music

 Parnell spent his early years as a concert violinist.
 He performed on the Chautauqua and Lyceum circuits until 1930, when he relocated to Detroit, Michigan, to narrate and act in commercial and industrial films.
 A 1923 newspaper article described an upcoming Lyceum performance of "Emory Parnell, the one man band," saying that Parnell "plays an accordion, the snare drum and base [sic] drum, all at the same time."

 During part of the Chautauqua years, Parnell had a family act that included his wife.
 In 1970, she recalled, "[w]e covered every state as well as Canada, Alaska and New Zealand."
 The Parnells resumed the act during the Korean War, doing "three to six programs a week in Army camps."